mingyu623/6DMG/6DMG_htk/airwriting_word_based/LeaveOneOut/README.txt

 0. 0_gen_single_proto.pl
   This script generates the template of HMM for the specified datatype and state #.
   We simply generate the extra *fil* HMM for the filler.
-For the remaining HMM templates, we can re-use those generated from words_word_based/
+For the remaining HMM templates, we can re-use those generated from words_word_based/ [NOTE] Step 2. may call 0_gen_single_proto automatically.
   Example:
   > perl 0_gen_single_proto.pl NP2DuvNV2D 1
   Output: